lucyrush/rivercity_jewellery/README.md

 ## Wireframes

+- Home
+- Sign In/Register
+- Products
+- Product Details
-- Desktop
+- Checkout

-- Tablet
+- Blog

-- Mobile
+- Blog Details

 The current site layout is different to the wireframes due to a change in image choices and colour scheme.